cbonnett/twins/sleep/README.md

 - `--analysis {cluster_robust,mixedlm}` — choose estimator.
 MixedLM is optional and, if it fails to converge, the CLI falls back to cluster‑robust OLS.
 - `--seed` — reproducible Monte Carlo draws.
+- `--n-jobs` — parallel worker processes; use `-1` for all CPU cores.
+Combine with `--chunk-size` to tune workload per process.
+- `--chunk-size` — number of simulations per task when multiprocessing is enabled (default 64).
 - `--contamination-rate` / `--contamination-effect` — apply effect attenuation (`effect_obs = effect × (1 − rate × fraction)`).
 - `--attrition-rate` — compute inflated enrollment counts (power is always on completing participants).